Skip to content

 • Tuition and Cost

-Home / Admitted Students / Gap Year Policy
+Home / Admitted Students / Enrollment Deferral Policy

-Purdue University’s gap year policy allows first-year students to delay enrollment for up to two years from their original entry term.
+Purdue University’s Enrollment Deferral policy allows students to delay enrollment for up to two years from their original entry term depending on their application type.
+Some schools may refer to this request as a “Gap Year”.

-If your gap year request is approved, you do not need to apply for admission to enroll the following year.
-If information provided in your admission application changes during your gap year (e.g., coursework at another college or university, choosing to no longer attend Purdue, etc.), you must contact the Office of Admissions to update your information.
-Students who have such changes to their original admission application or who submit final high school transcripts with a C- or below in their senior year will be reevaluated for admission.
-Students with an approved gap year must remain in their current academic college to retain their admission, merit scholarship and John Martinson Honors College admission (if applicable).
+If your enrollment deferral request is approved, you do not need to apply for admission to enroll the following year.
+If information provided in your admission application changes during your deferral period (e.g., coursework at another college or university, choosing to no longer attend Purdue, etc.), you must contact the Office of Admissions to update your information.
+Students who have such changes to their original admission application or who submit transcripts with a C- or below may be reevaluated for admission.
+Students with an approved enrollment deferral must remain in their current academic college to retain their admission, merit scholarship and John Martinson Honors College admission (if applicable).

 Eligibility

-First-year applicants who are admitted for the fall semester and have accepted their offer of admission by the May 1 deadline may request a gap year.
-If your gap year is approved, you must enroll at Purdue in the semester for which your gap year was approved.
-The deadline to request a gap year is August 1, prior to your original enrollment term.
+Applicants who are admitted and have accepted their offer of admission by the deadline may request an enrollment deferral.
+If your enrollment deferral is approved, you must enroll at Purdue in the semester for which your deferral was approved.
+The deadline to request an enrollment deferral is 4 weeks prior to your original enrollment term.

-Any admitted Purdue student who enrolls full time at another college or university after their high school graduation must reapply for admission to Purdue as a transfer student.
-Students cannot have 12 or more college credits post-high school graduation to be eligible for a gap year.
+A first-year applicant who enrolls full-time at another college or university after their high school graduation must reapply for admission to Purdue as a transfer student.
+Students cannot have 12 or more college credits post-high school graduation to be eligible for an enrollment deferral.

-You may request a gap year for the following reasons:
+You may request an enrollment deferral for the following reasons:

 • Military or public service